mbuchthal/project_week_one/README.md

 1. Update top nav and link to each section of the view / smooth scrolling a +
 1. jQuery plug-ins are optional, but limited to one per project
 1. Deployed to http://surge.sh/

-## Project week demo

-Projects are due to be completed by Friday NOON!
-Take lunch and we will have demo reviews at 3pm.
-Please no commits after NOON or we will have to be angry O_O

-Demos your completed project; things you learned and approaches you took to solve the problem will be expected to be presented.